The Scottish Grand Tour is one of the great rail journeys of the world.

-Hop on and off at any station on your route and explore Scotland your way – with train, ferry and coach travel on just one ticket.
+Hop on and off at any station on your route and explore Scotland your way – with train and coach travel on just one ticket.
 Get four days’ travel over eight consecutive days for £89.

 What’s in it for me?